podulator/Jan2020-NLPLab/README.md

     - Enter `50` for Volume size in GB
   - Scroll down to 'Git Repositories'
   - Choose `Clone a public Git repository to this notebook instance only`
-  - Enter the `https` variant of this repository
+  - Enter the `https` variant of this repository, `https://github.com/podulator/Jan2020-NLPLab.git`
   - Hit 'Create notebook instance'
 - ## Watch the CloudWatch logs as it launches
   - Click on your new instances Name, and go to the instance details page